Books: a difficult habit to shelve

 “Hell is Error realised too late.”
 That’s how I’ve always phrased it but today Google tells me I am misquoting Thomas Hobbes.
 But since the expression comes to mind often enough, and has done for many years, I doubt that it will now change to the authentic version: “Hell is Truth seen too late.”

 I sometimes wonder if it was an error to have spent so much of my life reading books.
-Not just the mistake of reading The Magus; the bigger mistake of clocking up hours second only to those spent sleeping.
+Not just the mistake of reading The Magus; the bigger mistake of clocking up almost as many hours reading as sleeping.
 I’ve never really kicked the habit.

 As a boy, I was a regular visitor to the local public library—a solitary one; I wasn’t taken there.
 My teenage self started buying books out of pocket money, the first purchase Yevtushenko’s Selected Poems in a two-and-sixpenny Penguin edition displayed in a window of W H Smith (!) at a time when Yevtushenko was a newsworthy Soviet dissident.
 That was 1962 and I was fourteen or fifteen.
 The buying has never stopped and occasionally went out of control.
 I was one of those very aware that I could not graduate until compliant with the university regulation obliging settlement of debts to local tradesmen—the tradesman in question, Basil Blackwell.